 As mentioned in an interview with Wall Street Journal, Eduardo Salas, one of the most prominent corporate training researchers, one of the biggest mistakes organizations make in training is being unable to assess employee learning extent.
 Even if they do so, they often end it up at the first learning level- the reaction data.
 Organizations are of the opinion that there is a positive reaction to the training and employees would learn.
 However, what we know is that there is a very weak relationship between the reaction to training sessions and the actual learning takes place.

-Questions about what role MOOCs and other learning sources would play in broader educational universe might eventually come down now to how well they teach and how well they can demonstrate what learners have learned.
+Questions about what role MOOCs and other learning sources would play in the broader educational universe might eventually come down now to how well they teach and how well they can demonstrate what learners have learned.
 MOOCs have put the educators on a path to develop some novel perspective on assessment and also the corporate training has so much to learn from them.
 To begin with, MOOCs are transforming the place of assessment in courses in general.
 Cathy Sandeen has written in Research and Practice in Assessment that in the MOOC world, assessment is a prime feature to design from the very start.
-In this novel context, assessment is less about a compliance than about supporting learning outcomes of students and eventually students attainment and success, directly in the centre as it should be.
+In this novel context, assessment is less about compliance than about supporting learning outcomes of students and eventually students’ attainment and success, directly in the center as it should be.

-Copyright 2015 Bryant Nielson.
+Copyright Bryant Nielson.
 All Rights Reserved.